devedmonton/codevid19.com/_posts/2020-05-16-Winners-blog.md

 ### Winner: A.I.
 Powered Digital Hospital & Laboratory

-This team built an automated [A.I powered digital hospital and coronavirus laboratory](https://beta.covidcare.cloud) that will help in performing millions of COVID-19 tests each minute, and provide A.I monitored realtime doctor consultation to patients.
+This team built an automated [*A.I powered digital hospital and coronavirus laboratory*](https://beta.covidcare.cloud) that will help in performing millions of COVID-19 tests each minute, and provide A.I monitored realtime doctor consultation to patients.
 They talk about their amazing project [here](https://www.youtube.com/watch?v=04KS7yZT4IM).

-## Understanding the Pandemic Category
+## Understanding the Pandemic

-The seven entrants in the *Understanding the Pandemic category worked to improve our understanding of the current state of the pandemic, find trustworthy information, and make informed decisions about the future.
+The seven entrants in the *Understanding the Pandemic* category worked to improve our understanding of the current state of the pandemic, find trustworthy information, and make informed decisions about the future.

 ### Runner up: Covtrace